Seeing the Northern Lights in Lapland is a dream shared by many. The chance of capturing them on your camera makes the hunt even more exciting!

 2. Think about the composition

 Aurora photography is a lot like shooting landscapes in the day.
 You just use longer exposure times.
 You should train yourself on night photography first, to make sure you can handle the basics before taking on the Northern Lights.
-If there is no luck with auroras, you can always try honing your skills on astrophotography.
+If there is no luck hunting auroras, you can always try honing your skills on astrophotography.
 Capturing the Milky Way in Lapland is surprisingly hard, because the auroras often dominate the sky when it’s clear and dark.

 A great aurora photo has more going for it than just the Northern Lights.
-You should look for interesting features in the landscape to complete your composition.
+You should look for interesting features in polar landscape to complete your composition.
 Try to capture the snow giants, dead standing tree trunks, ice falls, interesting architecture or even people in your photos.
 Just make sure your subjects can stay still during the exposure!

 You can approach the auroras in a similar fashion to clouds in landscape photos.
 Do you want to make the clouds the only subject, or are they features that complete the composition?
 Pick a good aurora spot with interesting features to play with, try original ideas and think about the story you want to tell with your images.
 It’s always better to be all set up at the location before the show starts, with different compositions thought out beforehand.
 Auroras can appear quickly.
 You don’t want to be running around in panic looking for gear or an angle when lights are already dancing above you!